ethz-asl/eigen_checks/README.md

 Checks if a matrix is equal to zero to a user-specified precision.

 ## GTEST
 The gtest macros are built to facilitate unit testing with matrix types.
-This library provides two pieces of functionality: an macro that defines the main function, or *entrypoint*, for a guest invocation, and several macros for testing if matrices are similar.
+This library provides two pieces of functionality: an macro that defines the main function, or *entrypoint*, for a gtest invocation, and several macros for testing if matrices are similar.

 ### GTest
 The Gtest `EXPECT()` and `ASSERT()` macros are used to verify assumptions in your tests and print useful information in case these don't match the expected outcome.
 These Eigen equivalents can be used to check conditions on matrices.
 See [the gtest documentation](https://code.google.com/p/googletest/wiki/Primer#Assertions) for a full description.
 The general form of use is: